bojand/ghz/README.md

   -T  Connection timeout in seconds for the initial connection dial.
 Default is 10.
   -L  Keepalive time in seconds.
 Only used if present and above 0.

+  -name  Name of the test.

   -cpus  Number of used cpu cores. (default for current machine is 8 cores)

   -v  Print the version.
 ```